onzfonz/comp227/src/content/4/en/part4d.md

 <div class="content">

+Now that we have created users on the backend, let's move on and add more functionality related to users and their tasks.
-Users must be able to log into our application, and when a user is logged in, their user information must automatically be attached to any new tasks they create.
+In particular, users must be able to log into our application, and when a user is logged in, their user information must automatically be attached to any new tasks they create.

-We will now implement support for
+Let's start by implementing support for
 [**token-based authentication**](https://www.digitalocean.com/community/tutorials/the-ins-and-outs-of-token-based-authentication#how-token-based-works) to the backend.

 The principles of token-based authentication are depicted in the following sequence diagram:

 ![sequence diagram of token-based authentication](../../images/4/16e.png)

-- User starts by logging in using a login form implemented with React
+1. User starts by logging in using a login form implemented with React
     - We will add the login form to the frontend in [part 5](/part5)
-- This causes the React code to send the username and the password to the server address ***/api/login*** as a HTTP POST request.
+2. This causes the React code to send the username and the password to the server address ***/api/login*** as a HTTP POST request.
-- If the username and the password are correct, the server generates a **token** that somehow identifies the logged-in user.
+3. If the username and the password are correct, the server generates a **token** that somehow identifies the logged-in user.
     - The token is signed digitally, making it highly impracticable to falsify cryptographically
-- The backend responds with a status code indicating the operation was successful and returns the token with the response.
+4. The backend responds with a status code indicating the operation was successful and returns the token with the response.
-- The browser saves the token, for example to the state of a React application.
+5. The browser saves the token, for example to the state of a React application.
-- When the user creates a new task (or does some other operation requiring identification), the React code sends the token to the server with the request.
+6. When the user creates a new task (or does some other operation requiring identification), the React code sends the token to the server with the request.
-- The server uses the token to identify the user
+7. The server uses the token to identify the user

 Let's first implement the functionality for logging in.
-Install the [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) library, which allows us to generate [JSON web tokens](https://jwt.io/).
+Install the [*jsonwebtoken* library](https://github.com/auth0/node-jsonwebtoken), which allows us to generate [JSON web tokens](https://jwt.io/).

 ```bash
 npm install jsonwebtoken
 ```

-The code for login functionality goes to the file *controllers/login.js*.
+The code for logging in goes to the file *controllers/login.js*.

 ```js
 const jwt = require('jsonwebtoken')